RiverLikesMath/academic-starter-blog/content/post/why-I-love-math/index.md

 #   Otherwise, set `projects = []`.
 projects: []
 ---
 When I was young, I didn’t know that math could be scary.
 The first time someone told me they hate math, I was really surprised.
-Yet it's the most common thing people say when I tell them about my profession."Oh, that's really cool!
+Yet it's the most common thing people say when I tell them about my profession.
+"Oh, that's really cool!
 I hate math."

 Me?
 I love math.
 When I sat down to write this post, I actually got a bit of writer’s block.
 Where do I even start?
 There’s so much!
 Math is an escape, a refuge, a challenge, a companion, and a guide to the world.
 It's beautiful, exciting, and wonderful.